 Header tags aren’t just for making your fonts different sizes—they are used to differentiate the various sections of a web page, and they help search engines figure out what your page is about.
 If you're reading a web page, you won't see "H1" or "H2" written anywhere, but these tags show up behind-the-scenes for search engines.

 A big on-page SEO best practice is to include a page’s relevant keyword in the H1 tag.
 Most CMS platforms automatically add the page’s main title as the H1, but be sure to check your website’s code to ensure that this is actually the case.
-The H2 and H3 tags aren’t nearly as important to your SEO, but that doesn’t mean you should completely disregard them.
+The H2 and H3 tags aren’t nearly as important to your technical SEO, but that doesn’t mean you should completely disregard them.
 If possible, I would suggest including a page’s targeted keyword in an H2 and/or H3 tag as well.

 Note: You don’t want to overdo your on-page optimization, but as long as your page doesn’t look spammy (or stuffed with keywords), this will only help your search engine rankings.
 For more information on keyword stuffing and what not to do, visit Google’s page on irrelevant keywords.